vpbrendel/bsmap/README.txt

 BSMAP_MAPPING_FILES could be one or more output files from BSMAP.
 The format will be determined by the filename suffix.
 (SAM format for *.sam and *.bam, BSP format for other filenames.)
-Please note: the methratio.py script only works with old samtools since it uses the character representation of the FLAG field which is been obsolete in newer version of samtools.
-We recommend using the samtools (v0.0.18) included in the bsmap package.

 Options:
   -h, --help            show this help message and exit